gabuz0me/Demo_AoC_5/script/article_en.md

         self.params = params
 ```

 That's a good start.
 But for now, these objects don't do much, except storing numbers.
-The first thing we want is to know is which *Shifter* to use for a given input of an intermediate function.
-To apply our *intermediate function* to a value, we will loop in all the *shifters*.
+The first thing we want to know is which *Shifter* to use for a given input of an intermediate function.
+To apply our *intermediate function* to a value, we will loop through all the *shifters*.
 If we find a start range that contains our value, we shift the value according to the value of these parameters.
 If we don't find any shifters that match our value, we give it back, unchanged.

 ###### Shifters

 We will first begin with our `Shifter` objects.
-Let's begin with checking wether a value is in the starting range of a given *shifter*.
+Let's begin by checking wether a value is in the starting range of a given *shifter*.
 Let's call this function `can_act_on`.
 It should take one input, the value we want to test our *shifter* against, and should return a *boolean*, which is a value either *True* or *False*.

 ```python
 class Shifter: